 Pension Sharing: Splitting the pension pot in two (not necessarily equal) portions so that each party receive a lump sum in the financial settlement.

 Pension Offsetting: Balancing the pension value against another asset, such as property, so that each party receives an equal amount.

 Pension Earmarking: Assigning a portion of a personal pension to the other party at a future date – i.e. when the pension holder retires – either in a lump sum or ongoing payment.

 All these options can be discussed with a divorce solicitor or mediator, and the best solution decided upon by both spouses.
 Each case will be different, depending on what other assets there are to consider and what kind of pension has been taken out.
 It is always pertinent to seek professional financial advice from a solicitor before entering into an agreement about pension division.

 Don’t disregard the potential assets locked into a pension and leave yourself without adequate support in retirement!
 To speak to an experienced family lawyer about divorce, pensions, property, spousal maintenance, children’s issues, financial settlements or any other legal issue relating to separation, contact us at www.franceslindsay.co.uk.
-Our friendly divorce solicitors are here to take the weight off your shoulders and find the most beneficial solution for your circumstances.divorce, divorce solicitor, financial planning, pension sharing, pensions, separation
+Our friendly divorce solicitors are here to take the weight off your shoulders and find the most beneficial solution for your circumstances.Tags: divorce, divorce solicitor, financial planning, pension sharing, pensions, separation